Brick-and-flint Georgian hostelry turned buzzing country inn with bold rustic styling, airy garden-view rooms and smart, flavoursome dining”

 - Satellite TV

-At the time of writing, lunch and dinner are served from Wednesday through Sunday (finishing early at 6pm on Sundays), with a reduced offering on Monday and Tuesday (set-menu dinner at 6.30pm only, with a choice of 4 starters and 4 mains and a complimentary bottle of wine).
+At the time of writing, lunch and dinner are served from Wednesday through Sunday (finishing early at 6pm on Sundays), with a reduced offering on Monday and Tuesday (noon-6pm ploughman's and a set menu dinner at 6.30pm, with a choice of 4 starters and 4 mains and a complimentary bottle of wine, bar only open 3-10pm).
 Bookings are essential.

 In keeping with the inn’s laidback feel, you can eat in the bar, snug, (very pretty) covered patio, green room or garden room.
 We liked the latter, with its large arched windows overlooking the gardens, wall of books and quirky stuffed fish.